Deirdre18/I-O---file-input-output/README.md

 # Relative and Absolute Paths

+## What is it?

+Relative vs absolute paths for file access.

+## What does it do?

+Defines where on a file system we store our files and how we access them; whether using relative or absolute paths.

+## How do you use it?

+Decide on the layout of your file structure, and determine which method is best for your project.

+LESSON:

 But, there's nothing to stop us from opening files in other directories too.
 So, let's do this.
 Let's create a subdirectory in our project called "files".
 There are a couple of ways of doing this.
 We can right-click on our project and